sarink-software/actions-set-env-vars/README.md

 ## Inputs

-`env-file`: Optional.
-Manually override and specify which env file should be used, regardless of branch name.
+`env`: Optional.
+Manually specify which env to use

 ## Usage